Lucie-Brosson/AI-and-Arts/Project 3 - Agonizing AI/README.md

-In this folder you will be able to find more detailed files about the project.
+In this folder you will be able to find more detailed files about the Agonizing AI.

 You will be able to find :
 - The complete poem of the project